 Tokyo at Night - Shinjuku

-I still remember when I first went to Shinjuku in 1991, for a job interview.
+I remember when I first went to Shinjuku in 1991, for a job interview.
 It was the era of the bubble economy.
 Such huge crowds.
-I had never seen such numbers of people in one place, and it made me feel a little apprehensive about the place.
-Brisbane, back in Australia, just didn’t compare on any level.
+I had never seen such numbers of people in one place, and it made me feel a little apprehensive.
+Brisbane, back in Australia where I came from, just didn’t compare on any level.
 Shinjuku was, and still is, an exciting place.

 At that time it was very easy to get excited by all the neon lights, the izakayas and the zillion and one taxis on the road every night.
 Shopping has never been my thing but, I was completely bedazzled by the concentration of all the big brand shops, like Louis Vuitton, Bvlgari and Chanelle, in one area.
 So many new experiences were to be had in Shinjuku .
 To see its streets at night was quite an experience.
 1991 Tokyo was all glamour and glitz.